 When your light bulbs burn out, where should you put them?
 Halogen and incandescent light bulbs can go in the regular trash.
 Fluorescent lights contain mercury and must be disposed of safely.
-King County businesses can bring up to 10 fluorescent light bulbs per trip to a hazardous waste drop-off site.
+King County residents and businesses can bring up to 10 fluorescent light bulbs per trip to a hazardous waste drop-off site.
 Here’s what’s accepted:

 - Fluorescent tubes: linear tubes, 1-8 feet long

 - Low mercury or ‘green tips’: linear tubes that sometimes contain lesser amounts of mercury